 Currently, Verizon Wireless, AT&T, Sprint, T-Mobile, Cricket Wireless, Union Telephone Company, Comcast and Viaero Wireless have agreed to offer the Text to 9-1-1 service.
 Several other Tier 2 carriers also support text to 9-1-1.

 Can I text 9-1-1 outside of Larimer County?

 If you send a text message to 9-1-1 outside of Larimer County and that area does not currently receive text messages, you will receive a message indicating that texting 9-1-1 is not available and you should make a voice call to 9-1-1.

 Can I text 9-1-1 from my free texting application?

-Some over the top applications may support text-to-9-1-1, but not all of them do.
+Some over the top applications may support text-to-9-1-1.

 I have a video or picture of a crime in progress.
 Can I send that to 9-1-1?

 YES, we can receive photos and videos (prerecorded or live).
 Call or text 9-1-1 and the 9-1-1 dispatcher will send you a link.
 Once you accept the link, you can upload photos, videos, or allow live video to stream to the 9-1-1 dispatcher.
 The 91-1 dispatcher can share the photos, videos, and live streaming video with the responding emergency services personnel.